-Destination tags, Memos and Messages
+Destination Tags, Memos and Messages

-If you’ve ever sent Ripple, Steem, Stellar, Decent or XEM to Changelly, you are likely to know about Destination tags, Memos and Messages.
+If you’ve ever sent XRP, Steem, Stellar, Decent or XEM to Changelly, you are likely to know about Destination tags, Memos and Messages.
 These are short combinations of digits and letters that help us determine your payment and send exchanged money to a ‘recipient’s address’ you put in when creating a transaction.
 If they are specified incorrectly, your transaction may get stuck in Limbo or go to another Changelly user.

-Destination tag is used in Ripple transactions.
+Destination tag is used in XRP transactions.
 It is the most tricky thing you should be extremely careful with.
-If you send Ripple to Changelly, you should specify a destination tag when sending.
+If you send XRP to Changelly, you should specify a destination tag when sending.
 The generated tag is tied to the recipient’s address, so that Changelly automatically sends money to that address, once it gets confirmation from the blockchain.
 If you mix up digits in the tag or put in a random combination, you may encounter quite frustrating issues.
 Your money will be sent to Changelly, but your transaction won’t go through due to the error, and you will have to contact our support team and ask them to process your transaction manually.
-Another, and the worst, scenario is that you may occasionally send your Ripples to an unknown person whose recipient’s address is already tied to the tag you specified.
+Another, and the worst, the scenario is that you may occasionally send your XRP to an unknown person whose recipient’s address is already tied to the tag you specified.
 In this case, we can’t help you out.

 John opens his wallet app, puts in our wallet address.
 And then, when putting in the destination tag, John is like: ”Ah, whatever, I’ll put 12345 instead!
 Anyway, it’s still Changelly’s address.
 The tag is unnecessary stuff.”